leaaldenhoven/drcmr_beh_data/README.md

-# drcmr_beh_data
+# r_scripts
-In this markdown, I re-analysed the data collected in one of my master's theses.
+In this repository, I collected a scripts I have written and worked on while learning to use R and using it toanalyse data. commandlibrary.R is a file I used a guide to look back on when working on new data processing projects.
+Apart from that, you will find a script used to re-analyse data collected in one of my master's theses.
 Originally, I used SPSS to analyse the data but wanted to practice my R skills using this dataset.
-The code can be found in the analysis_script file and I provided a output file to visualise what the code does.
+The code can be found in the analysis_script file and I provided an output.pdf file to visualise what the code does.